Wednesday, June 13, 2018

 This was originally the reform synagogue Temple Mizpah, and I've written about it a bit here.
 There's a substantial parking lot on the east, which was intended to be the main sanctuary but was never built.
 The result is that the building (and the block) remains forever unfinished.

-But the unfinished nature of the property allows for a glimpse into the service areas.
-All of the loading and unloading spaces, and all of the mechanical accommodations are on full display.
-In some ways it's as complex a design as the architectural expression found on the primary facade.
-And over the years it's been modified and altered to better meet the needs of the building.
-How many more masonry boxes will be built before it finds equilibrium?
+The property's unfinished nature allows for a glimpse across the parking lot and into the service areas.
+All of the loading and unloading spaces and mechanical accommodations are on full display.
+In many ways, it's more complex than the primary facade, constantly adapting to meet the owners' needs.
+How many more changes before it finds equilibrium?
+Or until the whole property converts to condos...

 Friday, May 11, 2018